Posted in:

 163 preserved houses

-It is difficult to pin-point special sights in Freistadt’s historic centre, as there are 163 listed buildings within the town walls.
+It isn’t easy to pinpoint extraordinary sights in Freistadt’s historic centre, as there are 163 listed buildings within the town walls.
 Two fires in 1507 and 1516 destroyed most of the buildings in Freistadt.
-Nonehteless, the town was rebuilt and over the centuries it got architecture in Gothic, Baroque and Renaissance styles.
+Nonetheless, the town was rebuilt, and over the centuries, it got architecture in Gothic, Baroque and Renaissance styles.
 Right angles are hard to find in the streets with the oldest buildings.
-If there was a shortage of measuring tape or if they just sagged over time, I do not know, but it adds plenty to the towns charm.
+If there was a shortage of measuring tape or if they just sagged over time, I do not know, but it adds plenty to the town’s charm.

 Fortified border town